gecko0307/electronvolt/README.md

 --------
 To build the game, run `dub build --build=release-nobounds`.

 The repository contains only the source code.
 To run Electronvolt, you'll need binary data which is available on [Releases page](https://github.com/gecko0307/electronvolt/releases).
-Download the archive, unpack it and put the `data` folder alongside with the executable.
+Download the archive `electronvolt-data.7z`, unpack it and put the `data` folder alongside with the executable.